yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 > [!note] 描述细节（Description & Details）
 To give you some context, **Jay Chou is famous for mixing modern music like R&B and hip-hop with traditional Chinese sounds**.
 >
-> Specifically, I was most impressed by **his creation of what is known as "Zhongguo Feng," or "Chinese Style" music**.
-For example: **In his famous song, "Blue and White Porcelain" (青花瓷), you can hear a modern R&B rhythm combined with beautiful melodies played on traditional instruments, and the lyrics are just like ancient poetry.
-This fusion was revolutionary**.
+> Specifically, I was most impressed by **his creation of what is known as "Chinese Style" music**.
+For example: **In his famous song, "Blue and White Porcelain" (青花瓷), you can hear a modern R&B rhythm played on traditional instruments, and the lyrics are just like ancient poetry.**.

 > [!note] 解释情感（Explanation & Emotion）
 >